 The Essential Steps of the Learning Process

 In his book Outliers: The Story of Success, Malcolm Gladwell states that the key to success is for us to practice 10,000 hours on a specific skill.
-It’s also worth noting that the skill needs to be practiced the correct way.
+It’s also worth noting that the skill needs the correct learning direction.
 If you’re learning how to do something the wrong way, you’ll continue to use it the wrong way.

 1. Unconscious Incompetence

-Think of a skill that you use every single day, a skill that you’re really good at.
+Think of a skill that you are good at and that you use every single day.

 2. Conscious Incompetence